@arkade-os/sdk Documentation - v0.4.21

 })

-VTXOs have an expiration time (batch expiry).
-The SDK provides the VtxoManager class to handle both:
+The SDK provides the VtxoManager class to handle:

 })

-// Renew all VTXOs to prevent expiration
+// Renew all virtual outputs to prevent expiration

 const txid = await manager.renewVtxos()

-// Check which VTXOs are expiring soon
+// Check which virtual outputs are expiring soon

 const expiringVtxos = await manager.getExpiringVtxos()

-const urgentlyExpiring = await manager.getExpiringVtxos(5_000)
+const urgentlyExpiring = await manager.getExpiringVtxos(60_000)

-// Recover swept VTXOs and preconfirmed subdust
+// Recover swept virtual outputs and preconfirmed subdust

 const txid = await manager.recoverVtxos((event) => {